bogeo/simsamples/README.md

 * Simple agent-based evolutionary example

 ## Example applications
-Find the executable samples in the package de.hsbo.geo.simsamples.applications.
+Find the executable samples in the package de.hsbo.geo.simsamples.applications, e.g.

 * Simulation of simple physical systems described by differential equations (numerical solution): Bouncing ball, Mass-spring-damper system;
 * Simple model showing demographic development (population pyramid) controlled by birth and mortality rates;
-* Simple predator prey system (Lotka-Volterra model);
+* Simple predator-prey system (Lotka-Volterra model);
-* Simple population dynamics (Verhulst model);
+* Simple population dynamics (Verhulst model and a cellular population development model);
-* Cellular population development model;
 * "Game of Life" as prominent Cellular Automaton;
 * Cellular elevation grid examples (evolutionary optimum finding algorithm, simple erosion model);
 * Simple transient circuit simulation (step response if a resistor-capacitor-element).

 ## Visualization
-Simulation results are displayed in the command-line.
-For some of the applications, additional X3DOM visualizations are available.
+Simulation results will be shown in the command-line.
+Time series can easily be copied to the clipboard and thus be pasted to Excel or other applications.
+For some of the applications, interactive X3DOM visualizations can be generated.

 ## License information
 See the 'LICENSE'-file.